Blog8 min read

 What is Sleep Debt?

-Sleep debt is the difference between the amount of sleep you need and the amount you actually get.
-If you need 8 hours of sleep but only get 6, you've accumulated 2 hours of sleep debt.
-Unlike financial debt, you can't simply "pay it back" with one good night's sleep.
+Sleep debt is the difference between the sleep you need and the sleep you actually get.
+If you need 8 hours but get 6, that's 2 hours of debt.
+Do that for a week and you've lost 14 hours.
+The problem is your brain doesn't show you a warning sign.
+You feel fine — until suddenly you really don't.

 Sleep Debt Accumulation Example: